-Whether you’re a book nerd or just love perusing local bookshops, you’ll be happy to know that it’s not that hard to find the best bookstores in New England.
-In fact, they’re all included in this list!
+Whether you’re a total bibliophile or just love perusing local bookshops, you’ll be happy to know that New England has them in abundance.
+Exploring a cool book shop is absolutely one of the best things to do in New England, and you’ll find the best of the best bookstores in New England on this list!

 Without further ado, the best bookstores in New England are below!